python-telegram-bot/ptbcontrib/.github/CONTRIBUTING.rst

 How To Contribute
 =================

-Every open source project lives from the generous help by contributors that sacrifice their time and ``ptb-contrib`` is no different.
+Every open source project lives from the generous help by contributors that sacrifice their time and ``ptbcontrib`` is no different.
 To make participation as pleasant as possible, this project adheres to the `Code of Conduct`_ by the Python Software Foundation.

 Setting things up
 -----------------

-1. Fork the ``ptb-contrib`` repository to your GitHub account.
+1. Fork the ``ptbcontrib`` repository to your GitHub account.

-2. Clone your forked repository of ``ptb-contrib`` to your computer:
+2. Clone your forked repository of ``ptbcontrib`` to your computer:

    .. code-block:: bash

-      $ git clone https://github.com/<your username>/contrib --recursive
+      $ git clone https://github.com/<your username>/ptbcontrib --recursive
-      $ cd contrib
+      $ cd ptbcontrib

 3. Add a track to the original repository:

    .. code-block:: bash

-      $ git remote add upstream https://github.com/python-telegram-bot/contrib
+      $ git remote add upstream https://github.com/python-telegram-bot/ptbcontrib

 4. Install dependencies: